Towards Better Data Exploitation in Self-Supervised Monocular Depth Estimation: Experiments

 \subsection{Datasets}

-Our models are trained and evaluated on the KITTI \cite{kitti} dataset, which is widely used for depth estimation and consists of 200 street scene videos captured with RGB cameras.
-And the depth annotations are collected using LiDAR sensors.
+Our models are trained and evaluated on the KITTI \cite{kitti} and Cityscapes \cite{city} datasets, which are two widely used outdoor datasets for depth estimation.
+KITTI consists of 200 street scene videos captured with RGB cameras.
 For fair comparison, we use the data split in \cite{eigen2} and follow pre-processing operation in \cite{sfmlearner} to remove static frames, resulting in 39,810 monocular triplets for training and 697 for evaluation.
-Besides, to mitigate the noise present in the sparse depth from Velodyne, we also evaluate on the improved depth ground truth of KITTI, which contains 652 test frames.
+For Cityscapes, we pre-process and train on 69,731 images from the monocular sequences following \cite{sfmlearner,manydepth}.
+And We evaluate on the 1,525 test images using the provided groundtruth by \cite{manydepth}.

 Furthermore, we use Make3D \cite{make3d} and NYUv2 \cite{nyu} datasets for evaluation to validate the generalization ability of the models trained on KITTI.
 Specifically, Make3D is a small outdoor dataset containing 134 test images with aligned depth information.
 And NYUv2 is an indoor scene for depth estimation with 654 labeled test images.